-Among the coolest places you can grab a drink is the M+M Bar for classic cocktails done right in a setting where old meets new.
+Among the coolest places you can grab a drink is the M+M Bar for classic cocktails done right in a setting where the old meets the new.

 - Liquid Diary is another great spot; you’ll come for the signature cocktails and stay for the decor…and the cocktails!

-- Zappa Music Bar is one of the top student joints in the city, hosting live music in an even livlier atmosphere in this rockers’ heaven.
+- Zappa Music Bar is one of the top student joints in the city, hosting live music in an even livelier atmosphere in this rockers’ heaven.

 If you’re in town in winter and looking for somewhere REALLY cool to wet your whistle, Cloud 9 – Iglu Bar is the place to be!

 At 1,905 meters elevation, right next to Seegrube Station, this literal igloo bar, open from December to April is literally cool and frequently has incredible ice sculptures carved by local artists for you to admire.

-For places to stay, Innsbruck has some incredible AirBnb choices.
-When looking for hotels in Innsbruck, you’re options for great lodgings are legion.
+For places to stay, Innsbruck has some incredible Airbnb choices.
+When looking for hotels in Innsbruck, your options for great lodgings are legion.

 The first mention goes to the city’s namesake hotel, Hotel Innsbruck.
 Sitting on the Inn Bridge by the bank of the Inn River, this is an ideal location to take in spectacular views of the city and the surrounding alps.

 Leisure travelers will find plenty of attractions nearby, easily accessible by foot, including the Hofburg, Goldenes Dachl, the Congress Center, and the Landestheater.

-One of the hotel’s main draws is its two-floor wellness facility that can be accessed by guests free of charge.
+One of the hotel’s main draws is its two-floor wellness facility which can be accessed by guests free of charge.
 It includes two spa areas; the basement spa comes with an indoor pool, an aroma steam bath, a Finnish sauna, and a sensory shower.